Interview With a Board Certified Specialist

 Q. What would readers be most surprised to learn about you?

-A. I think many who are most familiar with my activities as a clinical psychoanalyst are surprised to learn that in addition to clinical psychoanalytic therapy, I spend one day a week consulting to executives, businesses, and organizations.
-Specifically, I frequently consult NYC hedge funds, where I’ve gained a good deal of experience in interviewing, assessment, and executive consultation.
+A. Many who are familiar with my work as a clinical psychoanalyst are surprised to learn that I also spend one day each week consulting with executives, businesses, and organizations.
+In particular, I frequently consult with New York City hedge funds, where I have developed expertise in interviewing, assessment, and executive consultation.

-Many colleagues are also surprised to learn that I play lead and rhythm guitar for a psychoanalytic rock band, named “SIG!!!”
-I started the band around 2004.
-Our members are all psychoanalysts and psychotherapists.
-We play classic rock and are available for professional events and fund-raisers.
+Colleagues are often also surprised to learn that I play both lead and rhythm guitar in a psychoanalytic rock band called “SIG!!!,” which I founded around 2004.
+The band is composed entirely of psychoanalysts and psychotherapists, and we perform classic rock at professional events and fundraisers.